 Multiple time scales in sleep-wake modeling

 Sleep-wake behavior is produced by the interaction of many processes occurring on a range of spatial and temporal scales: individual neurons spiking on a millisecond time scale coordinate their activity to promote states of wake and sleep that are modulated by processes, such as the approximately 24-hour circadian drive, that act on time scales of days.
 Mathematical modeling provides a key tool for integrating anatomic and physiologic data across these scales to probe the dynamic interactions of these elements.
 Current and ongoing work in this area involves the application of reduction of dimension and fast-slow techniques to identify mechanisms of state transition; establishing numerical criteria to compare and contrast the existence and robustness of REM/non-REM cycling produced by different putative REM-generating network structures; computing 1-D piecewise continuous maps that capture key elements of sleep/wake regulatory dynamics; and integrating molecular and electrophysiological models to investigate modulation and signaling of the circadian clock<.
-Projects include work in both human sleep and nonhuman animal models.
+Projects include work in both human and nonhuman animal models.

 Glucose-insulin dynamics and tissue-specific insulin resistance

 In recent years, my research program has increasingly addressed questions of whole-body metabolism.
 From a physiological perspective, the common role of the hypothalamus provides a unified substrate for sleep/circadian and metabolic investigation.
 However, my current research considers metabolism in contexts outside, as well as inside, the brain.
 My collaborators are pioneering novel experimental protocols involving multiple stable isotope tracers to provide less-invasive techniques to assess tissue-specific insulin resistance (IR) in at-risk adolescent populations.
 We also seek to combine these measures of IR with characterization of sleep and circadian measures including obstructive sleep apnea indices and melatonin secretion profiles.
 My research in this area focuses on developing the novel mathematical tools that are necessary for optimal mining and interpretation of these complex data sets.

 Orexin/hypocretin neurons and their role in stabilizing sleep-wake behavior